Nimbarka Sampradaya: Upasana or dhyana (meditation)

 It is of three types.
 First is meditation on the Lord as one's self, i.e. meditation on the Lord as the Inner Controller of the sentient.
 Second is meditation on the Lord as the Inner Controller of the non-sentient.
 Final one is meditation on Lord Himself, as different from the sentient and non-sentient.
 This is again not an independent means to Salvation for all, as only those qualified to perform the upasana (with Yajnopavitam) can perform this Sadhana.

-Prapatti (surrender to the Lord/devotion)

-Devotion and self-surrender to God as Shri Radha Krsna.
-This method of attaining Salvation, known as Prapatti Sadhana, contains elements of all the other means, and is most importantly, available to all.
-Men, women, foreigners, all classes and castes (or non-castes) are permitted to seek liberation through this, the most important Sadhana.
-It is referred to as Sadhana (or Apara) Bhakti – devotion through regulations.
-This in turn leads to Para Bhakti – the highest devotion characterised by Madhurya Rasa – the sweet emotions of devotion experienced by those perfected in Sadhana Bhakti.

-The Maha-mantra Radhe Krishna of Nimbarka Sampradaya is as follows:

-Gurupasatti

-Devotion and self-surrender to guru.
-Best realised as a part in Prapatti, and not as an independent means, although it can be so.

-Sri Nimbarka made the "Bhasya" (commentary in which alle the words of the verses are used, in contradistinction to a tika, which is a more free commentary) of the Brahmasutra on his Dvaitadvaita Vedanta (Principle of Dualism-Nondualism) in his famous book "Vedanta Parijata Sourabha".
+Śaraṇāgati

+Śaraṇāgati is the complete entrusting of one's own self to the infinitely merciful Lord through the means recommended by the good, when one is convinced of one's incapacity for resorting to other sādhanas like knowledge and the rest.
+In this tradition there are six constituent elements of Śaraṇāgati (total surrender) in Vedāntaratnamañjūṣā: